-- 21. Q: Does it allow payment of administrative charges to post-secondary institutions funded by the University Grants Committee? - A: For programmes submitted by post-secondary institutions funded by the University Grants Committee, the applicant organisations may include administrative charges to be paid to the post-secondary institution in the budget plan with justifications and breakdown for consideration by the Advisory Committee on Gifted Education. - 22.
-Q. Does it allow provision of fringe benefits (e.g. Mandatory Provident Fund contribution, medical and dental insurance, gratuity, untaken leave payment, etc.) to the programme staff? - A: All programme personnel, if employed on a full-time basis, should be remunerated on a fixed salary point during the whole programme period.
+- 19. Q: How is the salary rate of staff employed for a programme determined? - A: Some programmes may require the employment of short-term or part-time staff to carry out duties specific to the programme and their pay rates are calculated on a time-on-programme basis.
+The salary should be commensurate with the qualifications and experience of the staff to be appointed.
+The Advisory Committee on Gifted Education will assess the pay rates for appointment of staff proposed by an applicant organisation in the budget plan.
+Strong justifications need to be provided for the appointment of staff at higher pay rates. - 20.
+Q: Can programme leader receive any salary or remuneration from the programme?
+A: Normally, the applicant organisation shall appoint a programme leader to oversee and lead the programme.
+No award in the form of cash allowance to this person for whichever capacit(ies) he/ she may carry in the programme is permitted.
+Should the normal duties of the programme leader be affected because of implementing the programme such as serving as an instructor/ a mentor, instead of awarding cash allowance as remuneration to the programme leader, consideration should be given to redistributing or assigning his/ her duties to other staff members. - 21.
+Q: Is payment of administrative charges to post-secondary institutions funded by the University Grants Committee allowed? - A: For programmes submitted by post-secondary institutions funded by the University Grants Committee, the applicant organisations may include administrative charges to be paid to the post-secondary institution in the budget plan with justifications and breakdown for consideration by the Advisory Committee on Gifted Education. - 22.
+Q. Is the provision of fringe benefits (e.g. Mandatory Provident Fund contribution, medical and dental insurance, gratuity, untaken leave payment, etc.) to the programme staff allowed? - A: All programme personnel, if employed on a full-time basis, should be remunerated on a fixed salary point during the whole programme period.
 In normal circumstances, salary increment is not allowed.
 Fringe benefits of staff, e.g. education allowance, medical and dental insurance, etc., should not be included in or charged to the programme.
-Terms of employment should be specified in accordance with the Employment Ordinance, Employees' Compensation Ordinance and, where applicable, the Mandatory Provident Fund Schemes Ordinance. - 23.
-Q: Can applicant organisations include the audit fee in the budget? - A: For grant exceeding HK\$100,000, the Grantee is required to submit audited accounts upon completion of the programme.
-Therefore, the applicant organisations may include the audit fee in the budget plan for consideration by the Advisory Committee on Gifted Education. - 24.
-Q: Is there any expenditure that would not be supported by the Gifted Education Fund ? - A: The applicant organisations should determine allowable costs for their programmes according to the general principles as follows: - (a) The cost is in accordance with the terms and conditions stipulated in the service agreement; - (b) The cost is incurred within the ambit and the scope of the approved budget; - (c) The cost is incurred within the programme period; - (d) The cost is necessarily incurred for the purposes for which the Gifted Education Fund is provided; - (e) The cost is reasonable and accords with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; and - (f) The cost is actually and provably spent.
+Terms of employment should be specified in accordance with the Employment Ordinance, Employees'

+Compensation Ordinance and, where applicable, the Mandatory Provident Fund Schemes Ordinance.

+- 23. Q: Can applicant organisations include the audit fee in the budget? - A: Grantees of programmes with approved grant exceeding \$100,000 are required to submit audited accounts upon programme completion and they could include the audit fees under the category of "General Expenses".
+The GE Fund will cover up to \$5,000 of the audit fee for a programme with approved grant of \$1 million or less, and up to \$15,000 for a programme with approved grant exceeding \$1 million. - 24.
+Q: Is there any expenditure that would not be supported by the Gifted Education Fund ? - A: The applicant organisations should determine allowable costs for their programmes according to the general principles as follows: - (a) The cost is in accordance with the terms and conditions stipulated in the agreement; - (b) The cost is incurred within the ambit and the scope of the approved budget; - (c) The cost is incurred within the programme period; - (d) The cost is necessarily incurred for the purposes for which the Gifted Education Fund is provided; - (e) The cost is reasonable and accords with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; and - (f) The cost is actually and provably spent.
 It is adequately documented by accounting records and documents such as invoices, receipts, payroll records, timesheets, etc.